WCGPR0/simon-says/README.md

 * Also the Web component isn't very responsive to smaller devices.
 I'ved used absolute positioning to the window, which I don't think is ideal and can be improved.
 * The UI could also use some polishing.
 * I started with [Stylesheets.create](https://reactnative.dev/docs/stylesheet) but ended with inline styling becuase it was faster.
 Ideally, I would like to refactor more of the inline styling to Stylesheets.
 * I wrote everything under one view, but I think this could be refactored and split into multiple components, and use [redux](https://redux.js.org/) for the deterministic state management.
+Redux isn't something I've used yet, so wasn't sure of the learning curve here.

 ## Challenges